 Benefits rates and income/savings thresholds

-This factsheet provides details of benefit rates and savings thresholds as of April 2014.
-It is designed to be used in conjunction with various Alzheimer’s Society factsheets about benefits and how to apply (see list in 'Further reading' section at the end of this factsheet.)
+This factsheet provides details of benefits rates and savings thresholds as of April 2014.
+It is designed to be used in conjunction with various Alzheimer's Society factsheets about benefits and how to apply for them (see list in 'Further reading' section at the end of this factsheet.)

 Care and mobility benefits